 Striational (Striated Muscle) Antibodies, Serum

-This test is a useful serological aid in the diagnosis of thymoma, especially in patients with onset of myasthenia gravis (MG) younger than 45 years.
+As a serological aid in the diagnosis of thymoma, especially in patients with onset of myasthenia gravis (MG) younger than 45 years

-It is useful as a screening test for MG in older patients, especially when tests for muscle AChR antibodies are negative.
+As a screening test for MG in older patients, especially when tests for muscle AChR antibodies are negative

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test